oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Single Version as Product Version Range
 <single-version-as-product-version-range>
-For each element of type `$['$defs'].branches_t` with `category` of `product_version_range`, it MUST be tested that the value of `name` does not identify only a single version.
+For each element of type `$['$defs'].branches_t` with `category` of `product_version_range`, it SHALL be tested that the value of `name` does not identify only a single version.

 The relevant path for this test is: